E. S. S. Raman

 Ekiri Sanjeevi Subramanya Raman (born 1 July 1954) is an Indian politician with the Tamil Maanila Congress and was formerly MLA for Pallipattu constituency in the Tamil Nadu Legislative Assembly.
 He is a diabetologist in his home town of Pothatturpettai.
 He represented Pallipattu from 1996–2001 and 2006–2011.

 Early life

-Raman was born to E. S. Subramaniam Mudaliar and Saradha from Sengunthar Kaikola Mudaliar (Echaan gothram) family in Pothatturpettai in Thiruvallur district in the state of Tamil Nadu, India.
+Raman was born to E. S. Subramanian Mudaliar and Saradha Ammayar from Sengunthar Kaikola Mudaliar (Echaan gothram) family in Pothatturpettai in Thiruvallur district in the state of Tamil Nadu, India.
 His grandfather, Sanjeeviyar, was the district board member during 1937 for the Chittoor district and the president of the local panchayat (unopposed).
 His father, a rationalist close to veteran Dravidian movement leaders Periyar E. V. Ramasamy and C. N. Annadurai, was a candidate of behalf of the Tamil People's Party in the first post independence elections in 1952, in which he lost to his nearest rival by 1,021 votes.
 He was instrumental in getting his father's younger brother E. S. Thyagarajan Mudaliar elected to the Tamil Nadu Legislative Assembly in 1971.

 Raman is the only son in his family; he has ten sisters.
 His family interests covered farming, textile and educational institutions.